lovac42/ReMemorize/README.md

 Enter zero to reset the card as new.
 Positive integer to reschedule the card's ivl and due date.
 Negative integer to reschedule the due date only.
 Keeping the current IVL.
+You may enter specific dates such as 1/20 or 1/25/2019, this will change the interval and due date (with fuzz).
+Similar to negative integers, use negative prefix to change the due date only. -1/20, -1/25, etc...
+ReMemorize operates on the current card in the reviewer by default.
+The "p" prefix (lowercase) will operate on the previous card. p7, p-25, p-1/23, etc...

 <img src="https://raw.githubusercontent.com/lovac42/ReMemorize/master/screenshots/gettext.png" />